Blog: Aaron Dennison and The Dennison Watch Case Company

 The sockets where the ends of the bow are attached to the pendant are very distinctive and allow a Dennison case to be recognised at a glance.

-In 1915 Gilbert Dennison was granted British patent No. 1390 for a waterproof screw down crown.
+On 28 January 1915 Gilbert Dennison applied for a British patent on ‘Improvements in or connected with Watches’ This was granted British patent No. 1390 on 21 October 1915.
+The subject of the patent was a waterproof screw down crown.

 There were some minor differences between this design and a US patent granted to Ezra Fitch in 1881.
-The design also had all of the deficiencies of Fitch's design.
-It used the winding ratchet to enable the crown to be screwed down after the mainspring was full wound, which required a left hand thread on the outside of the pendant that was exposed to dust and dirt, and it lacked a clutch that would have allowed the crown to be unscrewed with the watch fully wound.
-All in all it was not a great invention, or even original.
+The design also had all of the deficiencies of Fitch's design in that it used the winding ratchet to enable the crown to be screwed down after the mainspring was full wound.
+This required a left-hand thread, which was made on the outside of the pendant where it was exposed to dust and dirt.
+The mechanism also lacked a clutch to allow the crown to be unscrewed with the watch fully wound.

-It is not known whether any watches were ever made with Dennison's screw down crown.
 Philip Priestley records that in 1913 Gilbert Dennison collaborated with Mr M L Bateman in the design and development of waterproof watches for the "fateful Scott Antarctic expedition of 1914/16".
 However, Scott's last expedition started in 1910 and he died on the ice shelf at the end of March 1912.
-Scott's watches from this expedition are well known.
+Two of Scott's watches from this expedition are well known.
 One was an alarm watch that he used to remind himself to take regular activity to avoid frostbite, this watch is in the BHI collection at Upton Hall.
 The other watch was a waterproof explorers' watch supplied by S. Smith & Sons that is in the collection of the National Maritime Museum at Greenwich.
-I have not been able to discover details of any other waterproof watches that were used on that expedition, but as Scott's expedition was over before 1913 this story seems unlikely.
+It is not known whether there were other watches supplied to Scott's 1910 expedition by Dennison.

 Cachecase